FactomProject/factom-docs/api/includes/_factomd-api.md

 Send a Chain Commit Message to factomd to create a new Chain.
 The commit chain hex encoded string is documented here: [Github Documentation](https://github.com/FactomProject/FactomDocs/blob/master/factomDataStructureDetails.md#chain-commit)

-The commit-chain api takes a specficically formated message encoded in hex that includes signatures.
-If you have a factom-walletd instance running, you can construct this commit-chain api call with [compose-chain](#compose-chain) which takes easier to construct arguments.
+The commit-chain API takes a specifically formated message encoded in hex that includes signatures.
+If you have a factom-walletd instance running, you can construct this commit-chain API call with [compose-chain](#compose-chain) which takes easier to construct arguments.

 The [compose-chain](#compose-chain) api call has two api calls in it's response: [commit-chain](#commit-chain) and [reveal-chain](#reveal-chain).
 To successfully create a chain, the [reveal-chain](#reveal-chain) must be called after the [commit-chain](#commit-chain).